pittst3r/sparkles/demo/README.md

-From parent directory:
+First run this in the parent directory:

 ```
-$ webpack
+$ yarn build
 ```

-From this directory:
+Then run this from this directory:

 ```
-$ yarn
+$ yarn server
-$ webpack
-$ node app.js
-## Then visit localhost:3000
 ```

+Then visit localhost:3000